Rigo Duterte: Election

-On October 2, 2025, Duterte ran for Councilor of the Davao City Council under Hugpong sa Tawong Lungsod from Davao City's 1st district and the first from the Duterte family to file candidacy.
+On October 2, 2024, Duterte filed his candidacy to run for Councilor of the Davao City Council under Hugpong sa Tawong Lungsod from Davao City's 1st district and the first from the Duterte family to file candidacy.
 Before this, Duterte served as his father's chief of staff.
 On May 12, 2025, Duterte topped the election with 192,324 votes.